Thijmer/Minecraft-unused-chunk-remover/README.md

 # World cleaner

-A tool that allows you to remove the untouched chunks in your world to make your world ready for the next Minecraft update or to optimize your survival world for uploading online.
+A tool that allows you to remove the untouched regions in your world to make your world ready for the next Minecraft update or to optimize your survival world for uploading online.

 **You need to have used the Ledger mod since the very beginning of your world!
 Otherwise your world will be destroyed.
 Make sure to backup!**
 **Because Ledger only works on servers and not in single player, this script does not work for single player worlds.**